 According to trickle-down economics, entrepreneurs create thousands of new jobs – the wage earned by a shop-floor worker is the end result of the capitalist’s enterprise.
-That’s supposed to be good news, and in fact the worker is likely to be quite pleased with his wage, until he hears that the entrepreneur is earning 150 times as much.
-Bummer.
+That’s supposed to be good news, and in fact the worker is likely to be quite pleased with his wage, but the inequality discourse focuses not on jobs and wages but more on comparisons.
+As soon as the worker is informed by the inequality artists that the entrepreneur who created his job is earning 150 times as much, a new problem emerges.
 Suddenly the paltry wages don’t look so good any more.
-So that’s the second problem with trickle-down economics: it doesn’t result in fairness.
-By fairness I mean, of course, a world where everybody earns the same wage.
-It also tends to fill people with envy when they see that there are folks in the same firm who earn more than they do.
+So that’s another problem with trickle-down economics: it doesn’t result in a world where everybody earns the same wage.

-From this we can conclude that progressive taxes are a superior mechanism for achieving our goals, namely equality and fairness, and much more effective than trickle down capitalism.
 To illustrate this, consider the redistributive effect of the market compared to the redistributive effect of taxes.
-With the market, you have to rely on people getting up off their cushy sofa [editor: that's a 'couch' for our North American friends], propelling themselves along on their own two feet, going out there, and entering into market transactions such as exchanging stuff, selling stuff, buying stuff, producing stuff – all manner of tiring activities that are just so much effort and hard work.
-Here’s how this eventually plays out: some people make lots of money which they stash in the bank, and others make less money and have to approach the bank for a bit of a leg up.
-Now we see a bit of redistribution going on:
+With the market, you have to rely on people getting up onto their feet, propelling themselves along powered by their own energy, going out there, and entering into market transactions such as exchanging stuff, selling stuff, buying stuff, producing stuff – all manner of tiring activities that are just so much effort and hard work.
+Eventually, after quite a long time of hard slog, it starts to pay off.
+Some people make lots of money which they stash in the bank, and others make less money and have to approach the bank for a bit of a leg up.
+Now finally we see a bit of redistribution going on:

 Scholar, Writer, Friend